smartdatalake/simsearch/README.md

 ## Standalone execution

-To invoke SimSearch in standalone mode as a Java application, run the executable:
+To invoke SimSearch locally in standalone mode as a Java application, run the executable:
 ```sh
 $ java -jar target/simsearch-0.5-SNAPSHOT.jar
 ```

 Next, choose a number corresponding to a functionality you want to apply:

-(1): MOUNT SOURCES -> Specifies the queryable attributes and (if necessary) builds suitable indices on their values.
+(1): MOUNT SOURCES -> Specifies the queryable attributes and (if necessary) builds suitable in-memory indices on their values.
 This mount operation must be applied before any queries are submitted.
 The user must provide the path to a JSON file containing the specification of data sources and their attributes to be made queryable in SimSearch.
 Example configuration for enabling SimSearch using rank aggregation is available in `sources.json.example` file or [`data/gdelt/standalone/sources.json`](data/gdelt/standalone/sources.json), which must specify a suitable *metric* distance per attribute.
 Example configuration for *pivot-based* SimSearch is available in [`data/gdelt/standalone/sources_pivot.json`](data/gdelt/standalone/sources_pivot.json).
 Note that if set-valued textual attributes (e.g., containing sets of keywords) are involved in SimSearch, they must be transformed into word embeddings using a dictionary of terms that must be also specified in the configuration.
 For instance, this [`dictionary`](data/gdelt/lda_dictionary.csv) has been constructed with [`Latent Dirichlet Allocation (LDA)`](https://web.stanford.edu/class/linguist289/lda.pdf) over the terms used in the *organizations* attribute of the [`sample dataset`](data/gdelt/sample.csv).

 (2): DELETE SOURCES -> Disables attributes from querying; attributes may be enabled again using functionality (1).
 This operation is removes the specified attribute(s) when rank aggregation is used. *CAUTION!* For pivot-based SimSearch, this operation drops the centralized index built on all attributes; in this case, the index must be rebuilt from scratch using functionality (1) and involving the desired attributes.

-(3): CATALOG -> Returns a list of the currently queryable attributes and the operation (categorical, numerical, spatial, or pivot-based) supported for each one.
+(3): CATALOG -> Returns a list of the currently queryable attributes and the operation (categorical, numerical, spatial, temporal, textual, or pivot-based) supported for each one.

 (4): SEARCH -> Allows specification of a top-k similarity search query.
 The user must also specify the path to a JSON file containing the query specification (as in [`search.json.example`](search.json.example) file or [`data/gdelt/standalone/search.json`](data/gdelt/standalone/search.json) for a search request using rank aggregation).
 Configuration for search requests using pivot-based SimSearch must specifically define *pivot_based* as the algorithm to be used, as in this [`example`](data/gdelt/standalone/search_pivot.json) of a *pivot-based search request*.
 In all cases, once evaluation is complete, results will be available in JSON format (as in [`data/gdelt/standalone/search_results.json`](data/gdelt/standalone/search_results.json)).